wexond/browser-base/README.md

 # Features

 - **Wexond Shield** - Browse the web without any ads and don't let websites to track you.
-Thanks to the Wexond Shield, websites can load even 2 times faster!
+Thanks to the Wexond Shield, websites can load even 8 times faster!
 - **Chromium without Google services and low resources usage** - Since Wexond uses Electron under the hood which is based on only several and the most important Chromium components, it's not bloated with redundant Google tracking services and others.
-- **Beautiful and minimalistic UI** - The address bar is hidden to take less vertical screen space, but it doesn't impact on usability in any way.
-It's even better!
-[Give it a shot](https://github.com/wexond/desktop/releases)
+- **Beautiful and modern UI**
 - **Fast and fluent UI** - The animations are really smooth and their timings are perfectly balanced.
 - **Highly customizable new tab page** - Customize almost an every aspect of the new tab page!
 - **Tab groups** - Easily group tabs, so it's hard to get lost.